railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 Production Plan
 ---------------

 The manager responsible for logistics then plans receipts (manufacturing or purchases) and outgoings (consumption or customer deliveries) by period.
-To do this use the menu *Stock Management > Planning > Master Production Schedule*.
+To do this use the menu :menuselection:`Stock Management --> Planning --> Master Production Schedule`.

 For each period and product Open ERP gives you the following information: